Faiizii/indoor_directions_backend/README.md

 # Indict backend
 This is a learning project for Kashi.
-Indict (Indoor Directions)
+Indict (Indoor Directions).